Microsoft and CCSL

 - In April 2015, the ASD announced the CCSL certification of both Azure and Office 365, and in November 2015, of Dynamics 365.

-- In June 2017, ASD announced the recertification of Microsoft Azure and Office 365 for a greatly expanded set of services.
+- In June 2017, ASD announced the recertification of Microsoft Azure and Office 365 for a greatly expanded set of services for Unclassified DLM information.

-Their certification provides assurance to public sector customers in government and their partners that Microsoft has appropriate and effective security controls in place for the processing, storage, and transmission of sensitive and official information that requires Dissemination Limiting Markings (DLMs).
+Their certification provides assurance to public sector customers in government and their partners that Microsoft has appropriate and effective security controls in place for the processing, storage, and transmission of sensitive and official information that holds Dissemination Limiting Markings (DLMs) or is classified at the Protected level.
 This includes the majority of government, healthcare, and education data in Australia.

 Audits, reports and certificates